Westbrook Pedestrian Overpass

 Infrastructure improvements in the area like the Westbrook Pedestrian Overpass will encourage future development as the population surrounding the LRT Station increases.
 Accessible shopping, employment and residential opportunities in this transit hub are positive outcomes from Transit Oriented Development (TOD) projects such as this.

-The existing overpass between 33 and 37 Street S.W. crossing Bow Trail is nearly 50 years old.
-Along with being due for replacement, it was built at a time when accessibility standards were much less than they are today.
-It has been determined that the most economic solution to address the condition of the structure and its current level of accessibility is to replace it with a new overpass.
+The existing overpass crossing Bow Trail between 33 and 37 Street S.W. was constructed in 1970, at a time when accessibility standards were much lower than they are today.
+Approaching 50 years old, the bridge is exhibiting significant deterioration and has numerous structural deficiencies.
+It has been determined that the most economically feasible solution to address the condition of the structure and its current level of accessibility is to replace it with a new overpass.

 The new pedestrian overpass will bring multiple benefits to the Westbrook area including:

 - A more accessible structure with a wider bridge deck and ramps that are not as steep